 Ford Explorer 1995 – 2001

 Many people refer to it as an Exploder rather than Explorer, but Ford’s midsize SUV has a lot going for it.
 First and foremost is its price.
 Other than the Explorer, there aren’t many four-wheel drive SUVs you can get for under $1,000.
 But the bottom line isn’t the only great thing about the second generation Exploder (err, Explorer).
 These rigs were offered with the 4.0L V6 engine, which is very stout.
 They also came with options like leather seating and power accessories, so you can traverse the backroads in style and comfort.
+It’s easily one of the best SUVs for sale in this price range.

 Ford Mustang 1994 – 2004